AwesomesauceLabs/piglet-manual/index.md

 * Starting in Unity 2020.1, dialogs will pop up after installing KtxUnity, informing you that a new "Scoped Registry" has been added to the Package Manager.
 This is normal and you should just close the dialog(s) without changing any settings.
 * KtxUnity may not appear in the list of installed/available packages until you refresh the Unity Package Manager window, by clicking the circular arrow icon in the bottom left corner.
 (I've noticed this issue in Unity 2020.2.1f1.)

-### Preprocessing glTF Files
+### Preprocessing glTF Files {#supercompressed-textures-preprocessing-gltf-files}

 Most glTF files store their textures in PNG or JPEG format.
-To convert the textures in your glTF files to KTX2/ETC1S or KTX2/UASTC, I recommend using [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html).
+To convert the textures in your glTF files to KTX2/ETC1S or KTX2/UASTC, I recommend using the [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html) command line tool.

 In order to install `gltf-transform`, you will first need to install: